Listen to this:

 - In the Balance Sheet, Total Equity represents the net worth of the company.

-- It gives the indication of the Company’s financial strength.
+- It gives an indication of the Company’s financial strength.

-- Higher or positive return on net worth increases the creditworthiness of the company and helps to make better investment and finance future plans.
+- A higher or positive return on net worth increases the creditworthiness of the company and helps to make better investments and finance future plans.

 - A lower or negative return on what is net worth provides a negative impression about the company as it is not utilizing the funds of the shareholders efficiently.
 Thus, decreasing the creditworthiness of the company.